Spatial Processing Disorder

 Storytelling

-Each world comes to life with an immersive narrative designed to engage the child and encourage continuous participation
+Each world comes to life with an immersive narrative designed to engage the child and encourage continuous participation.

 The game also features a multilayered reward system designed to encourage kids to keep playing.
 Instant feedback, daily unlockables and daily and weekly rewards are combined to help unlock new worlds and progress the story.

-clinical data
+Clinical data

 Game play is automatically translated into a detailed clinical graph, designed specifically to be used by Audiologists, in order to track remedial progress accurately.